 Government funding plans “short sighted”

-Mike Barrett explains why both of these things will be a problem: “This short-sighted approach will leave homelessness charities very uncertain about the future.
+Porchlight chief executive Mike Barrett says: “This short-sighted approach will leave homelessness charities very uncertain about the future.
 Worryingly, there’s a possibility that it could cause hostels to close.

 “It will also negatively affect our ability to help people who have been homeless regain their independence.
 While staying with us, they make small monthly payments towards rent and bills – a responsibility which will be taken away from them.
 Although this sounds like good news, making regular payments teaches them to better manage their money – an important skill for when they leave us and get a place of their own.”